 mental disorders in adults: cognitive-behavioral approaches,

-psychodynamic approaches, behavioral approaches, biological approaches,
+psychodynamic approaches, biological approaches,

 - Read and critically evaluate original journal articles related to

 - Be knowledgeable about the American Psychological Association (APA) ethics